search ]

 GEO stands for Generative Engine Optimization.
 Unlike traditional SEO, which aims to rank content as high as possible on search engine results pages, GEO is focused on making your content discoverable and usable by generative AI systems.

-These systems don’t just display links; they use web content to generate direct answers, summaries, and conversational results for users.
+These systems don’t just display links.
+They use web content to generate direct answers, summaries, and conversational results for users.

 GEO is the art and science of influencing those AI-generated answers so that your brand, expertise, and content are featured prominently.